charlesbaird-dsa/standards-catalogue/source/Standards/UKGemini/index.html.md

 ---

 # UK Gemini

-## Organisation:
- - Geospatial Commission

-## Description:
- - "GEMINI" is the UK geographic metadata standard.
+"GEMINI" is the UK geographic metadata standard.
 It provides guidance on how to publish geographic metadata in a way that conforms to relevant ISO standards and the UK's implementation of the European INSPIRE regulations.
 UK GEMINI (GEo-spatial Metadata INteroperability Initiative) is a specification for a set of metadata elements for describing geospatial data resources.
 It has been produced and is maintained by the Standards Committee.

+Organisation: **Geospatial Commission**

-## Valid From:
+Valid From: **2018-06-01**
- - Jun-18

-## Status:
+Status: **Active**
- - Active

-## Start Date:
+Start Date: **01/12/2020**
- - 01/12/2020

-## Superseded By:
+Superseded By: **2.3**
- - 2.3

-## Related to:
+### Related to:
  - [ISO 19139](https://www.iso.org/standard/32557.html)

-## Use Case:
+### Use Case:
  - [https://www.agi.org.uk/agi-groups/standards-committee/why-uk-gemini-why-not-just-have-the-inspire-technical-guidance](https://www.agi.org.uk/agi-groups/standards-committee/why-uk-gemini-why-not-just-have-the-inspire-technical-guidance)

-## Case Studies:
+### Case Studies:
   - [https://www.agi.org.uk/about/resources/category/81-gemini?download=436:medin-a-case-study-on-how-gemini-has-been-implemented-for-marine-data](https://www.agi.org.uk/about/resources/category/81-gemini?download=436:medin-a-case-study-on-how-gemini-has-been-implemented-for-marine-data)
    - [https://www.agi.org.uk/about/resources/category/81-gemini?download=440:agi-gemini-2-3-case-study-astun-technology](https://www.agi.org.uk/about/resources/category/81-gemini?download=440:agi-gemini-2-3-case-study-astun-technology)